dekkerlab/renseq/README.md

 ![Docker infoimage badge](https://img.shields.io/badge/ImageInfo-_5.584_GB/_25_Layers_-blue.svg?style=flat-square)

 Apologies for the size of this image, but it installs the entire PACBio SMRT-Analysis suite which is quite big.
-And apparently, to run the CLI `smrtpipe.py`, [the whole suite *must* be installed](https://github.com/PacificBiosciences/SMRT-Analysis/issues/256), including a mysqldb and a full web stack for a web GUI that is never used (read).
+And apparently, to run the CLI `smrtpipe.py`, [the whole suite *must* be installed](https://github.com/PacificBiosciences/SMRT-Analysis/issues/256), including a mysqldb and a full web stack for a web GUI that is never used (read below if it is really needed).
 Anyway, most of the bulk seem to be folders mysteriously named "parameters" with a date.
 Gigs worth of parameters, why not?

 Combining this docker image with the entrypoint from the following [gist](https://gist.github.com/audy/26748bdf6f5e260dd6f6), one can run the fully functional web-interface of the PacBio assembly pipeline.